Migration of PostgreSQL databases to cloud databases

 Create a dump (a file with commands to restore) of the database in the source cluster and restore the dump in the destination cluster.

-You can create a SQL-dump of all databases (name, tables, indexes and foreign keys are preserved) or a custom-dump (for example, you can recover only the schema or data of a specific table).
+You can create a SQL dump of all databases (name, tables, indexes and foreign keys are preserved) or a dump in a customized format (for example, you can recover only the schema or data of a specific table).

 SQL dump